HQarroum/circular-linked-list/README.md

 Lead Maintainer: [Halim Qarroum](mailto:hqm.post@gmail.com)

+## Build and tests

+The linked list implementation builds as a dynamix and static library by default.
+In order to trigger the build simply call the Makefile at the root of the project using `make`.

+The list implementation is tested using the `Google Test` framework, the tests are located in the `tests/` directory and have their own makefile which produce an executable.
+To launch the tests simply call the produced `launch_tests` executable.

 ## Creating an instance of a list

 An instance of a list is of type `list_t`.